 Repeat steps 2 through 4 as needed until the end of time

 Step 5 is probably a bit ambitious—I’d guess Disney theme parks will outlast FuelRods and that neither will exist to the end of time.
-The swap process is incredibly straightforward, but here’s a gallery of photos to click through:
+The swap process is incredibly straightforward, but it can be a bit slow (I haven’t tried the new machines yet).

 Where can I buy a FuelRod?